MrHedmad/kerblam-paper/src/main.typ

 Even though rigid standardization is impossible, some guidelines on how to write effective documentation can still be drawn, oftentimes from best practices in the much wider world of Open Source software.
 We have already highlighted the fundamental role of the `README` file and its very wide adoption.
 This file contains high-level information about the project and is usually the first---and perhaps only---documentation that all users encounter and read.
-It is therefore essential that core aspects of the project are delivered trough the `README` file, such as:
+It is therefore essential that core aspects of the project are delivered through the `README` file, such as:
 - the aim of the project, in clear, accessible language;
 - the methods used to achieve such aim (and/or a link to further reading material);
 - a guide on how to run the analysis on the user's machine, potentially including information on hardware requirements, software requirements, container deployment methods, and every information a human reproducer might need to execute the analysis;
-- in a Open Science mindset, including information on how to collaborate on the project and contact information of the authors is also desirable.
+- in an Open Science mindset, including information on how to collaborate on the project and contact information of the authors is also desirable.
 Other aspects of the project, such as a list of contributors, might also be included in the `README` file.
 The `README` file may also be named `DESCRIPTION`, although `README` is a much more widely accepted standard.